mowlai/image-search-engine/README.md

 - **building recurrent neural networks with LSTM and GRU units**
 - **generating natural language image descriptions (=image captioning)**
 - **representing words and sentences with vector embeddings (Word2Vec, GloVe, and BERT)** <br/>

+Main goal was to build an image search engine on COCO dataset in two steps:
+1. Train a model for image captioning.
+2. Build a similarity function for generated queries.

+The baseline (InceptionV3 and Jaccard-Distance; score 0.06597) could be found here https://github.com/SapienzaTrainingCamp/GoogleTrainingCamp